PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 ~~~~~

 When using the standard NumPy framework, PennyLane offers some built-in optimizers.
-Some of these are specific to quantum optimization, such as the :class:`~.QNGOptimizer`, :class:`~.LieAlgebraOptimizer`,
+Some of these are specific to quantum optimization, such as the :class:`~.QNGOptimizer`,
 :class:`~.RiemannianGradientOptimizer`, :class:`~.RotosolveOptimizer`, :class:`~.RotoselectOptimizer`,
 :class:`~.ShotAdaptiveOptimizer`, and :class:`~.QNSPSAOptimizer`.